-The 2015-2016 school year has officially begun and you may have noticed our school buses are back on the road in full force.
+A new school year is quickly approaching and that means our school buses will be back on the road in full force again.
 We want to keep our children as safe as possible when it comes to traffic safety, but many drivers forget North Carolina’s rules on stopping for a school bus.
 According to NCDOT, 3000 cars a day on average pass stopped school buses in North Carolina – not good!
 Passing a school bus is one of the most severe traffic citations an individual can receive in North Carolina.
 There’s zero tolerance for drivers illegally passing, as this puts children at direct risk for serious physical injury.

 Stopped School Bus Penalties